 Thrive Global is the media and technology company founded by Arianna Huffington to help end the stress and burnout epidemic by offering people sustainable, science-based solutions to boost well-being and create a healthier relationship with technology.
 We’re searching for ambitious college students to become Thrive Global Campus Editors-at-Large.

 We feel strongly that your stories should not be confined to campus media alone.
-With Thrive’s enormous cross-platform reach of over 30M, we can help you share what you’re seeing, feeling and experiencing with the world.
+With Thrive’s cross-platform reach of over 30M, we can help you share what you’re seeing, feeling and experiencing with the world.

 What does it mean to be a Thrive Global Campus Editor-at-Large?

 If you want to amplify your voice, connect to other dynamic campus leaders across the country and become an impactful contributor to the mental well-being space, this is your chance.

-Thrive will appoint one editor-at-large at a time from a university or college, who will contribute to Thrive’s media platform — and get the opportunity to have their voices heard by millions worldwide — as well as spread the word and invite other Thrive ambassadors to contribute.
+Thrive will appoint editors-at-large to represent their university or college and contribute to Thrive’s media platform — and get the opportunity to have their voices heard by millions worldwide — as well as spread the word and invite other Thrive ambassadors to contribute.

 - Contribute as much content as you’d like, but at least one piece of content per month, to Thrive’s media platform.
 (You can contribute pieces on any subject that resonates with you related to mental well-being, from experiencing depression on campus, to your relationship with technology, to self-care, to what brings you joy, to what is or isn’t being done on your campus about the mental health crisis — and any other trends you’re noticing or experiencing.
 You can submit stories, photos, art, illustrations, interviews, videos, audio or podcast clips, etc.)

 - Invite anyone you’d like to join the conversation and become Thrive ambassadors, sourcing at least two pieces of content per month from other contributors.